 It’s a surprisingly intimate gesture.
 Even more delightful, however, is that the congregation doesn’t just give the Sign of Peace will-nilly; the priest begins by giving the Sign of Peace to the ministers in the sanctuary, then (at this parish) to two ushers who have come up to the front of the church.
 The ushers go down the aisle, giving the sign to the persons sitting at the end of each pew, who then “pass it down” the pew from one person to the next.

 The whole effect, at least from my vantage point in the back of the church, was to literally see Christ’s peace spread across the faithful gathered in prayer, from one person to the other.
 The fact that it began with one person also emphasized the unity of the congregation — this wasn’t just many people wishing peace to each other, but a single peace being passed from person to person.

 When I remarked on the practice to my friend Fr.
-Zehnle, he said that he had heard of (but not experienced) similar practices in monastic communities in the Roman Church.
+Zehnle, he said that he had heard of (but not experienced) similar practices in monastic communities in the Latin Church.
 I’d love to see the practice adopted in more parishes — I think it would help people understand, through gesture, the profound nature of our communal sharing in the peace of Christ.

 Original photo by catholicism/flickrCC